Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 With proper nutrition, kittens grow very quickly and gain weight.
 Gradually, the growth rate will decrease and will no longer be so obvious.

-Features of feeding a castrated cat or a sterilized cat
+Features of feeding a castrated or sterilized cat

-The tendency to obesity often appears in the Scots, after the procedure of castration or sterilization - this is primarily due to hormonal disorders.
-There is an exit.
+A tendency towards obesity often appears in Scots after a castration or sterilization procedure - this is primarily due to hormonal disorders.
+There is a way out.
 First of all, the amount of food should be reduced.
-In this case, the number of feedings must be increased.
-It does not hurt to conduct a test once a month, which includes stroking the pet on the back and sides.
-In case of groping for bones, nutrition is correct.
+In this case, the number of feedings needs to be increased.
+It wouldn’t hurt to conduct a test once a month, which includes stroking your pet’s back and sides.
+If you feel the bones, the nutrition is correct.

 Feeding with natural products: